Smaller universal posets: Proof of

 \paragraph{Case 3: $u = z_j$.} Finally, we consider the case where $u=z_j$ for $j\in [b+\ell+1,n-a+\ell]$.
 Now $u\not\cleq v$ for all $v$ of the form $x_i$ and $y_S$ (by the definition of ``below'') and for those $v$ we also find that $f(u)\not\subseteq f(v)$ since $[b+1,b+\ell]\not\subseteq f(v)$ whereas $[b+1,b+\ell]\subseteq f(u)$.
 When $v=z_{j'}$ for $j'\in [b+\ell+1,n-a+\ell]$, the proof is analogous to before: if $z_j\not\cleq_P z_{j'}$, then $j'\in f(z_{j})\setminus f(z_{j'})$, whereas transitivity of $\cleq_P$ ensures that $f(z_j)\subseteq f(z_{j'})$ when $z_j\cleq_P z_{j'}$.

 Since we proved (\ref{eq:poset_contains}) in all cases for $u$ and $v$, this shows that $(2^{[n-a+\ell]},\subseteq )$ contains the poset $P$ via the embedding given by $f$. \end{proof}

 Combining the two constructions now yields our result. \begin{proof}[Proof of Theorem~\ref{thm:uni_poset_2/3_hypercube}] We may assume $n$ is sufficiently large, since the Boolean lattice itself is a universal poset and we may choose the constant $C$.
-Setting $a=\lceil n/3\rceil$ in Lemma~\ref{lem:hypercube_chain} and Lemma~\ref{lem:hypercube_antichain}, taking the union of the two set systems resulting from the lemmas yields a set system $V\subseteq 2^{[n]}$ for which $(V,\subseteq)$ is universal for the $n$-element posets with
+For a fixed $a \in [n]$ in Lemma~\ref{lem:hypercube_chain} and Lemma~\ref{lem:hypercube_antichain} the union of the two set systems resulting from the lemmas yields a set system $V\subseteq 2^{[n]}$ for which $(V,\subseteq)$ is universal for the $n$-element posets.
+We minimise the size of $V$ by setting $a=\lceil n/3\rceil$ and obtain

 using that the number of partitions of $n$ is $p(n)=2^{O(\sqrt{n})}$ by Theorem~\ref{thm:partition}. \end{proof}